Well, we've got it all! Here's a fun post that has food, fun, things to do and more to celebrate Cinco de Mayo!

 Well, as we prepared to order, the guacamole appetizer on the menu caught my eye!
 I had never tried it before!

-Well, for some reason two of us- I- who was expecting and my other pregnant co-worker thought it sounded really good!
+Well, for some reason two of us- I, who was expecting, and my other co-worker (who was also expecting!) thought it sounded really good!
 I didn't really have any cravings in my pregnancy, but this was the closest I came to one and both of us just couldn't resist!

 Now, I thought I was a pretty big fan of guacamole, but the number one fan was born about five months after eating at that fabulous Mexican cafe!